PhanDuc/udacity-driverless-car-nd-p2/README.md

 ## Basic solution
 Please see the "basic" folder.

-Let us look at the data:
+Let us look at the data (the second column is the mean image of each class):
 ![image](data/data_summary.jpg)